UtrechtUniversity/researchcloud-items/docs/playbooks/template-playbooks.md

 ## Summary
 Explain the use case for this playbook in one or two sentences.

+## Properties
+For each property type, select and keep only one of the content suggestions:
+Status: Supported
+Status: Experimental, use with caution
+Suitability: Sensitive data
+Suitability: Non-sensitive data only

 ## Requires
 For instance, does the playbook assume a specific operating system or desktop environment?